New vaccine could help throat cancer patients avoid radiation

 Summary

-This study tests whether adding an experimental vaccine (PRGN-2009) to standard chemotherapy can improve outcomes for people with newly diagnosed HPV-related throat cancer.
+This phase 2 trial tests whether adding an experimental vaccine (PRGN-2009) to standard chemotherapy can improve outcomes for people with newly diagnosed HPV-related throat cancer, potentially allowing them to skip radiation.
 About 70 adults will receive either chemo alone or chemo plus the vaccine, followed by surgery.
-The goal is to see if the combination can eliminate the need for radiation, which often causes serious side effects.
+The goal is to see if the combination leads to a complete response in the tumor.

 Disclaimer Read more